 - You can keep vegetables in your refrigerator using several different methods, but the most popular way to store vegetables is in the crisper drawers.

-- You can pack vegetables into clear plastic containers with oxygen absorbers, cover them with a good tight-fitting lid and store them in the crisper drawer in your fridge.
+- By doing so, you will then be able to pack vegetables into clear plastic containers with oxygen absorbers, cover them with a good tight-fitting lid and store them in the crisper drawer in your fridge.

 - You can also simply place a layer of moistened paper towels in the container and put it on the bottom shelf of the fridge.